GOWNI445/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

 Mentor:Neela Santhosh Kumar

 Description:I am Gowni Indu.I am pursuing B Tech final year.By using visual studio code to execute this files.
 By using HTML,CSS and JAVASCIPT to run the code.I am very happy for joining the CODTECH IT SOLUTIONS.
-I am completed Task 1 has the API INTEGRATION.
-API INTEGRATION MEANS The process of connecting two or more applications or systems by using APIS to exchange data and perform actions.
+I am completed Task 3 has the REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR.
+A "real-time collaborative document editor" is a software tool that allows multiple users to work on the same document simultaneously, with changes being reflected instantly for everyone.
+This means that users can see each other's edits as they are made, enabling dynamic and seamless collaboration.

 output: